Gonzalo Garcia (dancer): Career

 Garcia joined the San Francisco Ballet's corps de ballet in 1998, at age 18.
 In 2000, he became a soloist, and won the Princess Grace Award.
 In 2002, he was promoted to principal dancer at age 22, one of the youngest dancers in the company to reach this rank.
 He danced leading roles such as Albrecht in Giselle and Romeo in Romeo and Juliet, and originated the role of Nutcracker Prince in Tómasson's version of The Nutcracker.
 In 2004, he made a guest appearance at the New York City Ballet and danced Ballo della Regina, as a part of George Balanchine's centennial.

 In May 2007, Garcia left the San Francisco Ballet after a performance of Don Quixote.
 Garcia joined the New York City Ballet as a principal dancer in October 2007.
 His repertoire there includes works by Balanchine and Jerome Robbins, and originated roles in works by choreographers such as Justin Peck and Alexei Ratmansky.
 He was coached by Mikhail Baryshnikov for Robbins' Opus 19/The Dreamer.
 He had performed with Christopher Wheeldon's company, Morphoses/The Wheeldon Company, and appeared in video advertisements of Tiffany & Co. and iPhone.

 Garcia retired from performing in February 2022.
 He remains in the New York City Ballet as a repertory director.

+On June 16th, 2025, Garcia was named the Artistic Director of Miami City Ballet.